 Since I’m always wondering who’s behind the scenes in other people’s businesses, I want to share who’s behind the scenes in mine.

 Becky is my assistant, my right hand.
 She handles all of the backend work, including things like customer service, loading emails into Aweber, monitoring the chat and Q&A during the first webinar, and making sure of the Make It Work Online clients are taken care of.
 Whether you’re here learning from me for free or are a paid client, everything gets to you and functions because Becky’s on top of it.
-She is my sanity saver, and my business simply would not run without her.
+My business simply would not run without her.

 Adrianne is my content strategist and has become my second brain.
 She helped me massively upgrade the Make It Work Online program structure and content and add tons of new resources.
 (They’re so awesome!)
 Plus she helped strategize the right blog posts for December and January and fine tune the launch and sales emails to make sure I’m sharing my message as clearly as possible.
 The free and paid programs would not be to the caliber they are if it hadn’t been for Adrianne.